 15. What Is The Cultural Importance Of Peacocks?

 - Not only are peacocks the national bird of India, but they also stand for compassion, benevolence, knowledge, and kindness in Hinduism.
+They also stand for royalty and power in Indian culture (7).

 - Hindus consider peafowl sacred, and the spots on its tail tend to symbolize the eyes of Gods.